 Skillful communication is always useful.
 Awareness of the way others interpret what we communicate will help us convey any message authentically and prove our investment in the conversation.
 The benefits of effective communication carry far beyond the office.
 The advantages of effective communication are multifaceted, both personally and professionally.

 Here are some useful tips to remember as you converse with family and friends this Christmas:

 Practice Intentionality — Ask questions to learn more.

 In casual conversation, we ask general questions as a cordial formality.
 However, if honest, we give minimal attention to the answer.
-Although we think we are subtle, others easily read superficiality or disinterest.
-When is the last time you asked a casual question merely for sake of politeness, how thoughtfully did you pay attention to the answer?
+We all think we are subtle.
+However, others easily read superficiality or disinterest.
+The last time you asked a casual question merely for sake of politeness, how thoughtfully did you pay attention to the answer?
 Perhaps this is why we stereotype holiday parties as full of awkward conversation.
 With this in mind, make it a point to ask intentional questions with the focused intent to learn more about the person with whom you are talking.

 Practice mindfulness – Actively listen.

 Maintain eye contact.

 Good eye contact expresses interest and engagement, helping promote mindfulness and focus in the present moment.
 On the other hand, lack of eye contact communicates distraction, disinterest, or, even in some cases, dishonesty.
 Conscious awareness and appropriate use of good eye contact is essential, showing others your genuine interest and concentration on them.

 Pay attention to body language.

 Our body language is a form of communication often unconscious by us but very obvious to the person with whom we are speaking.
 In any conversation, intentionally adjust your body language to appear relaxed and appealing.
 Crossing your arms or slouching, though it may seem comfortable, can easily communicate disinterest.
 Do not forget to pay attention to this form of non-verbal communication.